jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ---

 ### Version 0.9.0 - TBA
+- Improvement: Continuous queries can be executed on a different join table

 ### Version 0.8.6 - 02.01.2019
 - New Feature: Add support for continues queries predicates (closes #60)